ncjcr/website/README.rst

 #.
 Start Zope instance:

        ./bin/instance fg

+#.
+Remember to rerun the buildout every time a change is made.

 .. note:: There is a great book called "Professional Plone 4 development"
           which you can read online (given you have an SSO access) at